-We all know that hot air rises, and that’s a key factor in a common household HVAC problem: a second story that’s hotter than the first floor.
+We all know that hot air rises, and that’s a key factor in a common household HVAC question: Why is it hotter upstairs?
 But it’s actually far more complicated than just that.
 Here are some of the other major factors that can contribute to this issue:

 Your Air Conditioner

 Replacing your air conditioner is a major expense, but it’s also an inevitability of homeownership.
 The average lifespan of a central air conditioning unit is 15 to 20 years, and with every year of use, your system loses a little of its efficiency.
 If your air conditioner is primed for replacement and you’re sweltering in your second story, it could be that your system just can’t keep up with demand anymore.

 If years of wear and tear aren’t dragging your air conditioner down, it could still be related to overdue maintenance or a broken part, and it could even be that your air conditioner is too small for your home, to begin with.
 If your installers didn’t perform a proper load calculation prior to recommending a system for your home, you may have ended up with an undersized air conditioner.

 The farther your air conditioner is from your second floor, the more ductwork the cold air has to pass through to get there.
 If that network of ducts is prone to having gaps and leaks, if not installed properly, a lot of that cool air can get lost before it reaches your upstairs rooms.

 Leaky ductwork can develop over time, but it’s most commonly related to substandard installation.
 Joints in ductwork should not only be bolted together securely, but they should also be sealed with a compound called mastic to ensure that treated air doesn’t leak out.
 For maximum energy efficiency, they should also be insulated.